Mary Salas: California State Assembly

 Salas was elected to the California State Assembly in 2006, defeating Jean Roesch.
 She represented the 79th district which includes the communities of National City, Coronado, Imperial Beach and parts of Chula Vista and San Diego.
 Salas was appointed Chair of the Committee on Veterans Affairs in 2007.
 She also served on the following standing committees: Jobs, Economic Development, and the Economy; Water, Parks and Wildlife; and the Committee on Health.
 She was re-elected in 2008.
 In 2010 she campaigned for California State Senate but lost narrowly to Juan Vargas.

 Return to City Council

 In 2012 Salas ran again for election to the Chula Vista City Council, representing District 4.
 In the November runoff election she defeated Linda Wagner, 57.6% to 42.3%.

 Mayoralty

-Mary Salas was sworn-in as the first Latina Mayor of Chula Vista, California in December 9, 2014.
-She was sworn-in for a second term in December 2018.
+Mary Salas was sworn in as the first Latina Mayor of Chula Vista, California on December 9, 2014.
+She was sworn in for a second term in December 2018.